 Population ageing is the defining global demographic trend of our time and age-friendly environments are key to our collective response.
 Fifteen years on from the launch of the WHO’s Global Network of Age-friendly Cities and Communities, and with competing global agendas, the urgency for local action on ageing has never been greater.

-The summit is made up of interconnected events, delivered by a partnership of the Centre for Ageing Better, the World Health Organisation, the Greater Manchester Combined Authority, Manchester Metropolitan University and University of Manchester.
+The summit was made up of interconnected events, delivered by a partnership of the Centre for Ageing Better, the World Health Organisation, the Greater Manchester Combined Authority, Manchester Metropolitan University and University of Manchester.